 - 1. Focus and Content: The ILR aims to publish scholarly legal writings that are clear and well-expressed.
 The journal welcomes an interdisciplinary approach, encouraging specialists from other disciplines to contribute their insights on legal issues. - 2.
 Article Length: Generally, articles submitted to the ILR are expected to be between 8000 to 10,000 words.
 These articles should either develop a legal theory or present research findings with practical applications to the law. - 3.
 Comments: Comments are shorter versions of approximately 4,000 to 5,000 words.
 They discuss specific legal issues, case law, or legal policies, identifying any flaws and offering the author's opinion on the right direction to address the highlighted issue. - 4.
-Essays and Reviews: Essays and reviews (approximately 2500-4000 words) provide descriptive summaries of judgments, new legislation, and legal policies with contemporary significance in social or legal contexts.
-These pieces aim to inform readers about the latest developments in the legal field.

-5. Scholarship Standards: While there are no rigid rules for scholarship, the ILR expects submissions to meet high academic standards, promoting clarity of thought and expression.
+Scholarship Standards: While there are no rigid rules for scholarship, the ILR expects submissions to meet high academic standards, promoting clarity of thought and expression.